ctphoenix/Python-Course-Material/chapter7.md

 - Use the `head` method to display the first few entries of `df1`.

 *** =hint
-- For reading in the dataset directly, try `pd.read_stata`!
 -  `df["village"]==1` tests if each row belongs to Village 1.
 How can you use this to subset the rows of `df` belonging to Village 1?
 - Don't forget to call `df1.head()`!